 - Seek Medical Attention: It is very important that the survivor seek medical attention as soon as possible after a sexual assault.
 A medical exam is important for two reasons: (1) it ensures that the survivor receives the appropriate medical treatment, and (2) it is essential in the collection of physical evidence if the survivor decides to prosecute.

-- Call Seguin Police, 911, or Texas Lutheran University Police: The Texas Lutheran University Police Department is a full-service legislated police agency that serves students, faculty, staff, and visitors within its jurisdiction.
+- Call Seguin Police, 911, or TLU Police: The Texas Lutheran University Police Department is a full-service legislated police agency that serves students, faculty, staff, and visitors within its jurisdiction.
 Students are encouraged to report any sexual assault, including acquaintance rape, to the University Police and/or Seguin Police, taking care to preserve all relevant evidence.
 The safety and well-being of sexual offense survivors is the primary concern of the Police.
 Normally, the Police will conduct a criminal investigation, and report the findings of that investigation to the State’s Attorney.
 University Police officials can also assist sexual assault survivors in notifying other law enforcement authorities, as appropriate.

 - Under Texas Law the victim of a sexual assault may choose to use a pseudonym (a fictitious name).